-The helpline is run by volunteers who are working full-time jobs and have other obligations.
-We check voicemails whenever possible and try to return calls within 24 – 48 hours hours, Monday – Friday.
+The helpline is run by volunteers who are working full-time jobs.
+We check voicemails whenever possible and try to return calls within 24 – 48 hours, Monday – Thursday.
 The helpline is closed on weekends and holidays.
 If you don’t hear from us right away, please be patient.
-We’re doing the best we can, and we try to give everyone a call back regardless of availability of funding.
+We are doing the best we can, and we try to give everyone a call back regardless of availability of funding.

 It’s also possible that we tried calling and couldn’t reach you.
-Be on the lookout for a call from a private number!
+Be on the lookout for a call from an unknown or private number!
 We typically try to contact you 2 or 3 times.
-If you don’t hear from us, try calling again or send a text to let us know you’re still in need of assistance.
+If you don’t hear from us, send a text to let us know you’re still in need of assistance.

 Why is the helpline closed?

 If the helpline is closed, it means we have run out of funds for the week.
 After the weekly budget is reached, an away message will replace our regular voicemail greeting instructing folks to call back on Monday.
 At that point, we stop accepting voicemails on our financial assistance line.
-Unfortunately, this happens a lot because the need for abortion funding is so great.
+Unfortunately, this happens a lot because the need for funding is so great, and resources are limited.
 Please call back next week to request funding, or contact another abortion fund.

 How much does an abortion cost?

-The average cost of a first trimester abortion in Virginia is $500.
-It can range anywhere from $350-$750, or more, depending on the clinic, the type of abortion, anesthesia, and the number of weeks in the pregnancy.
-Second trimester abortions can cost thousands of dollars, and the amount continues to rise with each new week of gestation.
+The average cost of a first trimester abortion is $500.
+In Virginia it can range anywhere from $350-$750 depending on the clinic, the type of abortion, anesthesia, and the number of weeks in the pregnancy.
+Later abortions can cost thousands of dollars, and the amount continues to rise with each new week of gestation.

 Where can I get an abortion?

 Click here to view a list of abortion providers in Virginia and nearby states, or visit INeedAnA.com.
 You can go to PlanCPills.org and select your state to view a list of available telehealth services and learn how to order abortion pills by mail.